Encyclopedia Entry • Films Main

 Click here to see photos from the film.

-MGM.
-82 minutes.
-US release: 11/23/29 (premiere 8/14/29).
-Not available on VHS or DVD.
+US general release: 11/23/29 (premiere 8/14/29).

 Cast: Conrad Nagel, Bessie Love, Joan Crawford, William Haines, Buster Keaton, Anita Page, Karl Dane, George K. Arthur, Gwen Lee, Ernest Belcher's Dancing Tots, Marie Dressler, Marion Davies, Cliff Edwards, Charles King, Polly Moran, Gus Edwards, Lionel Barrymore, Jack Benny, Brox Sisters, the Albertina Rasch Ballet, Natacha Natova and Company, the Rounders, Norma Shearer, John Gilbert, Laurel and Hardy.